Titlis: History

 In earlier times, Titlis was known under the names Wendenstock or Nollen.
 The Reissend Nollen and the Wendenstöcke are the nearest western neighbours to the mountain, slightly lower than Titlis, but with sharp rugged peaks.
 In a document of 1435 the mountain is called Tuttelsberg (Tutilos mountain), referencing to a man named Tutilos, who was probably a local farmer.
 The name, from Tutilos Berg, became Titlisberg and later Titlis.

 The first ascent of Titlis was probably made in the year 1739.
 It was done by Ignaz Hess, J. E. Waser and two other men from Engelberg.
 The first written evidence of an ascent is found in the Engelberger Dokumente.
 They mention a party of four men that reached the summit in 1744.

 On 21 January 1904 the first ski ascent of Titlis was made by Joseph Kuster and Willi Amrhein.

 In March 1967 the cable car to Klein Titlis (3,032 m) was inaugurated.

 In December 2012, the Titlis Cliff Walk opened to commemorate the 110th anniversary of the Engelberg-Gerschnialp cableway.

-Telecommunications
+Telecommunications and Observation tower

-Klein Titlis hosts a significant telecommunications site, used for high capacity point-to-point microwave radio links and VHF/UHF repeaters.
+Klein Titlis hosts a significant telecommunications tower, used for high capacity point-to-point microwave radio links and VHF/UHF repeaters.
 Licensed band radio links are regulated by the Swiss Federal Office of Communications.

+Im May 2026, the Titlis Observation tower was opened.
+At its top, just below the antennas, there is an observation deck from which visitors can look out in all directions.
+Further down, there is a restaurant.
+To accommodate all of this, the antenna tower’s original steel structure was expanded (new staircases, an elevator, and two horizontal beams).